Year: 2023

-An underwater spatial audio experience for XR is designed to transport audience to the depths of the ocean, where they can immerse themselves in the rich and diverse soundscape of the marine environment.
+An underwater spatial audio experience for XR is designed to transport users to the ocean's depths, surrounded by the rich, diverse soundscape of marine life.

 A snap of the spatial Audio digital work station.